The Apostle Paul, Asian Diaspora and Mission

 Unger, Merrill F. 1966.
 Unger’s Bible dictionary.
 Chicago: Moody Press.

-Kirk Franklin is Executive Director of the Wycliffe Global Alliance.
+Kirk Franklin served as the Executive Director of the Wycliffe Global Alliance.

 The latestView all articles